rphlmr/react-router-hono-server/README.md

 >```ts
 > import { reactRouterRedirect } from "react-router-hono-server/http";
 >```
+>
+> I'm sorry for this inconvenience, I hope it can be "fixed" in future React Router versions.

 Middleware are functions that are called before React Router calls your loader/action.